RBankoff/BEAT/README.md

 :---------:|:-------:|:---------:|:---------:
 name of .gbl file|chromosome/scaffold name|start coordinates along chromosome/scaffold|end coordinates along chromosome/scaffold

-####NOTE: for “targeted” track jobs, input 1 for field 3 and the length of the sequence for field 4.
+NOTE: for “fast” track jobs, input 1 for field 3 and the length of the sequence for field 4.

 ###.mapping_script: